Dec 14, 2010

 ROBERT AXELROD: So in fact, they do very badly.
 Both of them.

-ROBERT: When—when you're sitting there did you have a hunch, as to which would be the most successful program?
+ROBERT: When—when you're sitting there, did you have a hunch as to which would be the most successful program?

-ROBERT AXELROD: Well, I didn't know, which is why I wanted to do it, but I did have a—a hunch that thousands or tens of thousands of lines of code would be needed to have a pretty competent program.
+ROBERT AXELROD: Well, I didn't know, which is why I wanted to do it, but I did have a hunch that thousands or tens of thousands of lines of code would be needed to have a pretty competent program.

-ROBERT: So when the mailman delivers the fattest envelope to your house, you're like, "This could be the one."
+ROBERT: So when the mailman delivers the fattest envelope to your house, you're like, "This could be the one!"

 ROBERT AXELROD: Well, yes.
 Right.
 Now it didn't turn out that way.